 - It rewards repentance by forcing offenders to experience making restitution and making diligent labor the path to quicker release.

 This is very similar to forced labor, and is a lot more practical, but has the possibility of collateral damage when forced labor doesn't.
 If the offender has a family, the rest of them will probably feel the impact just as much, or even entirely instead of the offender (for example if the offender is a child and their parents will just replace whatever is taken from them).

 Now, death does get more flak than it deserves.
-A lot of people have an unjustified belief that life is sacred for its own sake (rather than it being only valuable because we can do things in our lives) and that killing someone is somehow crueler or spiritually tainted in some way that life imprisonment isn't.
+A lot of people have an unjustified belief that life is sacred for its own sake (rather than it being valuable *because we can do things in our lives*) and that killing someone is somehow crueler or spiritually tainted in some way that life imprisonment isn't.
 (It kind of makes sense if you have Christian-esque beliefs about the afterlife, but not if you don't.)
 Even solid anarchists often have an unjustified opposition to the death penalty in which they commit missing comparison fallacy.

 Missing comparison fallcy

 Exile doesn't necessarily prevent further offenses, isn't a particularly effective deterrent, and is very difficult to enforce in most situations.
 It also has massive collateral damage (takes the offender away from family, work, etc).

 The only one that isn't a form of violence as it's just an exercise of one's own freedom of association.
 But it's still useful to compare to violent forms of punishment.

 Ostracism doesn't prevent further offenses, and isn't generally a strong deterrent (although that depends on how much the offender depends on the punisher - for example, if the punisher is the offender's parent, this could translate to kicking them out and inflicting homelessness).
 Ostracism is less likely to be counter-punished since it's seen as legitimate, but on the other hand, it's usually its own counter-punishment as association is mutual.